Temitope-odeyemi/Temitope-odeyemi/README.md

 ### Hi there 👋 Welcome to my github page

 My name is Temitope Odeyemi.
 I am a skilled data analyst with experty in data manipulation, data collection, data cleaning and visualization.
-I can efficently use Microsoft Excel, Python and Power BI for data analysis.
+I can efficently use SQL, Microsoft Excel, Python and Power BI for data analysis.
 I posses the utmost confidence in my proficiency to effectively utilize these tools, enabling me to derive substantial and significant insights.
-I have worked on various projects using Phyton, Excel and Power BI and i am still actively learning to stay up to date with current trends and innovations.
+I have worked on various projects using SQL, Phyton, Excel and Power BI and i am still actively learning to stay up to date with current trends and innovations.
 I am open to more learnings, internship, collaborations and of course jobs in this field.
 Please feel free to connect with me on Twitter (https://twitter.com/TheTurneer), LinkedIn (https://www.linkedin.com/in/temitope-odeyemi-44b454170/) and also on Medium(https://medium.com/@odeyemitemi23) where i write about the insights i get from projects and my experience as a data analyst.